-- ii.
-All manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
+- d.
+Anchoring. - i.
+All new construction and substantial improvements, including those related to manufactured homes, shall be anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads including the effects of buoyancy. - All manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
 Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors. - e.
 Enclosed Area Below the Lowest Floor.
-When buildings, including manufactured homes, are constructed or substantially improved with fully enclosed areas below the lowest floor, the areas shall be used solely for parking of vehicles, building access, or storage. - 4.
-No Rise in the Base Flood Elevation (BFE).
-Any allowed use or development shall not result in a rise in the BFE except as provided for subsection c of this section. - a.
-Post and Pile.
+When buildings, including manufactured homes, are constructed or substantially improved with fully enclosed areas below the lowest floor, the areas shall be used solely for parking of vehicles, building access, or storage. - No Rise in the Base Flood Elevation (BFE).
+Any allowed use or development shall not result in a rise in the BFE, except as provided for subsection c of this section. - Post and Pile.
 Post and piling techniques are preferred and are presumed to produce no increase in the BFE so long as only posts or piles are located below the BFE.
 Demonstration of no net rise in the BFE through calculation is not required. - b.
 Compensatory Storage.
-Proposals using compensatory storage techniques to assure no rise in the BFE shall demonstrate no net rise in the BFE through the calculation by accepted engineering practice or methods established in the Utilities Storm and Surface Water Engineering Standards, January 2016, Section 04-04-SD4-05.5, Floodplain/Floodway Analysis, whichever is more restrictive, now or as hereafter amended. - The requirement for no rise in the BFE shall not apply to development in AE Zones without Floodways.
+Proposals using compensatory storage techniques to assure no rise in the BFE shall demonstrate no net rise in the BFE through the calculation by accepted engineering practice or methods established in the Utilities Storm and Surface Water Engineering Standards, January 2016, Section-D4-04.5D4-05.5, Floodplain/Floodway Analysis, whichever is more restrictive, now or as hereafter amended. - c.
+The requirement for no rise in the BFE shall not apply to development in AE Zones without Floodways.
 Proposals for new construction, substantial improvements, or other development, including fill, shall be permitted unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the City. - 5.
-Development in the Regulatory Floodway. - a.
-Encroachment into Regulatory Floodway Prohibited.
-A residential structure located partially within the regulatory floodway will be considered as totally within the regulatory floodway and must comply with this subsection CB.S.
-Encroachments, including, but not limited to, fill, new construction, substantial improvements, and other development, are prohibited, unless a registered professional engineer certifies that the proposed encroachment into the regulatory floodway shall not result in any rise in the BFE using hydrological and hydraulic analysis performed in accordance with accepted engineering practice or City of Bellevue Storm and Surface
+Development in the Regulatory Floodway.

-Commented [A8]: Deleted because this standard was erroneously added.
+Commented [A9]: Deleted because this standard was erroneously added.